 Our work is also related to the class of Muckenhoupt's weights $\mathcal{A}_p$.
-This concept first appeared by B. Muckenhoupt in \cite{Muck72} and since then, numerous norm inequalities and boundedness of relevant operators have been established for the $\mathcal{A}_p$ classes in various research approaches.
+This concept first appeared by Muckenhoupt in \cite{Muck72} and since then, numerous norm inequalities and boundedness of relevant operators have been established for the $\mathcal{A}_p$ classes in various research approaches.
 The Muckenhoupt classes of weighted functions are closely connected with the boundedness of Hardy-Littlewood maximal functions.
 Let us recall the definition of the Muckenhoupt weights and derive some of their properties for later use.
 Here and subsequently, by a weight $\omega$, we mean that $\omega$ is a non-negative measurable and locally integrable function on $\mathbb{R}^n$.
 For any measurable set $E\subset \mathbb{R}^{n}$ and the weight $\omega$, we denote